Kartikeyg03012/All-Kariger/README.md

 # Project Name: All-Kariger

 # Role:-
+1. A plateform that provide you to all the services at one place like:- Urbanclap, housejoy Etc.
-1. Design, build, or maintain web sites, using authoring or scripting languages, content creation tools, management tools, and digital media.
+2. Design, build, or maintain web sites, using authoring or scripting languages, content creation tools, management tools.
-2. Evaluate or recommend server hardware or software.
+3. Evaluate or recommend server hardware or software.
-3. Develop databases that support web applications and web sites.
+4. Develop databases that support web applications and web sites.

 # I work on the project as a Full Stack Java Developer.
 _**Language**_:-